-The identification of the requester and validation results from previous requests are considered valid while the validated information has not changed and those information are obtained from a source specified under Section 3.2 no more than twelve (12) months prior to issuing the Certificate.
+- The identification of the requester and validation results from previous requests are considered valid while the validated information has not changed and those information are obtained from a source specified under Section 3.2 no more than twelve (12) months prior to issuing the Certificate. - Any data that has changed is to be validating as if this was a new request.